kutluokan/slack2/.PRD/product requirements 1.md

 But chat apps aren’t perfect \- written text lacks the nuance of the voice and facial expressions.
 Chatting can be less engaging, or even less accurate, with people missing key pieces of information.

-Slack2 tackles this by applying generative AI, not to replace humans but to augment them.
+Chat Genius AI tackles this by applying generative AI, not to replace humans but to augment them.
 It gives the user a professional digital twin, an AI avatar that can represent them but still have a personal touch.

 ### Submission Guidelines